 Boswellia has become a popular and healthy alternative to traditional medicine for certain medical conditions.
 However, history shows that this compound has been used in Indian (Ayurvedic) medicine for over 3,000 years.
+There are several Boswellia species used in both traditional and modern medicine, each offering unique therapeutic benefits.

 Its resurgence in the home remedy spotlight is thanks to new information following a few studies that tested the plant’s potency.
 Although the following information about Boswellia is true and accurate, it doesn’t come from human clinical trials but rather from cell or animal models.